SHAREMGR(8) | Maintenance Commands and Procedures | SHAREMGR(8) |

 For subcommands with the verbose (-v) option, additional information will be provided.
 For example, in conjunction with the -n option, verbose mode will also indicate whether the current user has sufficient permissions to accomplish the operation.

 There are two groups that are created automatically.
-The default group always exists and covers legacy NFS shares only.
+The group always exists and covers legacy NFS shares only.
 The zfs group will be created when ZFS shares are enabled.

 The options shown in the SYNOPSIS section are described in the context of each subcommand.
 All subcommands except list and show require root privileges or that you assume the Primary Administrator role.